Vehicle Crossing / Crossover - FAQs

 In addition to enforcement action, Council may choose to carry out rectification works and pursue the recovery of the costs associated with those works via legal action or debt collection.

-My vehicle crossing permit is expired, can I extend it?
+My vehicle crossing permit is expired or requires an amendment, can I extend or amend it?

-A written request to extend a permit can be submitted to the Asset Protection team, details of who is requesting the extension and why it is required must be included in the written request, requests can be submitted to assetprotectionadmin@mornpen.vic.gov.au.
+An application to extend or amend a permit can be made online, details of who is requesting the extension/amendment and why it is required must be included.
+Applications can be made via Application to Amend or Extend a Permit.